remnrem/luna-doc/docs/ref/masks.md

  such as arousal events.
 In this case, by default Luna evaluates epochs as _containing at least one_ arousal event versus _not containing any_ arousal events.
-The `+` special syntax (`+annotation`) will mask only if `annotaiton` spans the entire epoch.
+The `+` special syntax (`+annotation`) will mask only if `annotation` spans the entire epoch.

 !!! hint "Masks with finer temporal resolution"
     To achieve a mask with a finer temporal resolution, you can always